6 golden rules for staying on budget with your next kids birthday party.

-As a stay-at-home mum I have to watch my wallet very closely but that doesn’t mean sacrificing beautiful birthday parties for my children.
-I’m not alone either; whatever your financial situation, many families are feeling the pinch at the moment.
-There are however six golden guidelines I follow to help me keep our birthday party spending to a minimum.
+As a stay-at-home mum I have to watch my wallet very closely but that doesn’t mean I need to sacrifice beautiful birthday parties for my children.
+I know I’m not alone either; whatever your financial situation, many families are feeling the pinch at the moment.
+There are however six golden rules I follow to help me keep our birthday party spending on track and under budget.

 1. Plan early